JeevsidakSingh/LeetcodeDiscordBot/README.md

 # LeetcodeDiscordBot

+Current:
-Leetcode Discord Bot which returns an easy and medium problem every 24 hours.
+Leetcode Bot which scrapes LeetCode website and stores all leetcode questions in pandas.

+Future:
+Create functins which allow user to call for different questions Daily question function